 This campsite feels wild and remote, yet it is still easy to access.
 There are 15 generously spacious pitches, each cut into the long grass of a secluded meadow – and each boasting a campfire pit.
 The backdrop is young saplings and ancient oaks.
 Live the camping dream for your entire stay.

-Pleasant Streams Farm, near St Austell, Cornwall
+8) For Families - Pleasant Streams Farm, near St Austell, Cornwall